 ChAFTA supports increased trade and investment between Australia and China by reducing barriers to labour mobility and improving temporary entry access within the context of each country’s existing immigration and employment frameworks and safeguards.

 ChAFTA provides improved access for a range of Australian and Chinese skilled service providers, investors and business visitors, supporting investment and providing business with greater certainty.
-Innovative new Investment Facilitation Arrangements (IFAs), which will operate within the framework of Australia’s existing visa system, will also provide greater flexibilities for companies to respond to unique economic and labour market challenges.
-IFAs will be available for large infrastructure projects above $150 million, strengthening investment in this key area and leading to the creation of jobs and increased economic prosperity for all Australians.
+Innovative new Investment Facilitation Arrangements (IFAs), which would operate within the framework of Australia’s existing visa system, will also provide greater flexibilities for companies to respond to unique economic and labour market challenges.
+IFAs are available for large infrastructure projects above $150 million, strengthening investment in this key area and leading to the creation of jobs and increased economic prosperity for all Australians.

 ChAFTA includes additional commitments which:

 - Provide a framework for the growth of electronic commerce between Australia and China

 - Reaffirm existing international intellectual property obligations and provide a framework for future cooperation

 - Promote cooperation and coordination between relevant agencies on competition policy